 The planning research showed strong support for our mission and wide participation of our members.
 This is a wonderful reflection of the dedication and commitment of women in our community to engage in philanthropic work for the benefit of all.
 The rapid expansion in membership is exciting and, inherently, brings with it a clear need for organizational structure – the building blocks – that will enable us, as volunteers, to consistently deliver on our philanthropic promise.

-Strategic Planning Task Force.
-Many thanks to the following volunteer members who participated in the Task Force:
+Many thanks to the below volunteer members who participated in the Task Force

 Co-Chairs Terri Bullock and Gail Landis

 Establish and employ the Wood River Women’s Foundation Standards of Governance & Operation to ensure effective operations and sound governance within a volunteer community of mutual support, accountability and transparency.

 As the WRWF continues to grow in membership, scope of interest and size of grant resources, it is imperative that the WRWF ensure consistency of performance year to year, thus ensuring the organization’s ability to fulfill and sustain mission.
 WRWF Standards of Governance & Operation must be developed to guide the board in its fiduciary, strategic and generative roles, while also fostering operational effectiveness, communication and accountability at all organizational levels.

 The work of delivering results will take place over the next two years and will involve all WRWF committees.
 This plan is intentionally focused on designing and implementing the building blocks that will support our ability to deliver on our mission well into our future.
 These are critical scaffolding components for an organization that is reliant on volunteers to carry it forward.

 Many thanks to the below WRWF Board and President’s Council Members

 Participants in strategic planning board retreat